 When the project is used as the source for the Report Manager, grouping of like-components is configured in the Report Manager.

 The Columns tab of the dialog includes the Drag a column to group section, as shown below.
 Like-components will be grouped in the BOM when the contents of all grouped columns match.
-For example, in the image below, components C1 and C3 must have the same values for their
+For example, in the image below, components C1 and C3 have been grouped into the same row of the BOM (the first row), so must have the same values for their

-Click, hold and drag a column from the Columns section of the dialog, then drop it in the Drag a column to group section to include it as a grouping parameter.
-Click the delete icon ( ) to remove a parameter from grouping.
+To group by additional parameters, click, hold and drag on a column name from the Columns list (down the bottom-right of the dialog), then drop it in the Drag a column to group section.
+Click the delete icon ( ) adjacent to each column name to remove that parameter from being a grouping parameter.

 Each enabled column will list information for each of the components found in the source document(s), where such information exists.
 If the component does not have any information for that particular property/parameter, the field will be blank.